History of Tintagel Castle

 Description of Tintagel Castle

-Read a description of the Dark Age and medieval remains on the island and mainland at Tintagel.
+Read a description of the remains of the castle and earlier settlement on the island and mainland at Tintagel.

 Why does Tintagel matter?

-Discover Tintagel’s importance in the Dark Ages, how this inspired its literary fame, and how this in turn led to the building of the medieval castle.
+Discover Tintagel’s importance in the 5th to 7th centuries, how this inspired its literary fame, and how this in turn led to the building of the medieval castle.

 Research on Tintagel Castle